 For the personal safety of staff and visitors (of AQA and the occupants of the building) and other members of the public and to act as a deterrent against crime.

-To assist in the day-to-day management, including ensuring the health and safety of staff and visitors (of AQA and occupants of the building).
+To assist in the day-to-day management, including ensuring the health and safety of staff and visitors (of AQA and occupants of the building), and temporarily collecting dietary requirements if staff and visitors are provided food at any of our locations.

 To assist in the effective resolution of disputes which arise in the course of disciplinary or grievance proceedings with staff (of AQA or occupants of or visitors to the building).